soukudom/Sample-IOx-BRKOPS-2490/Catalyst-AP-USB-APP/README.md

 end
 ```
 To verify if apphost is enabled on your 9800 controller, use `sh ap apphost summary`.

-Note: for USB based apps it is necessary to have required PoE budget (typically 60W and more)
+> *Note*: for USB based apps it is necessary to have required PoE budget (typically 60W and more)

 ### Install the Application